MHaringa/insurancerating/docs/reference/edit_smoothing.md

 ## Details

-Use `variable` or `step` to identify the smoothing step to edit.
-The interval from `x1` to `x2` defines the part of the source variable range that should be changed. `overwrite_y1` and `overwrite_y2` can be used to force the curve values at the interval boundaries. `knots_x` and `knots_y` add additional points that the edited curve should follow inside the interval.
+Use `model_variable` or `step` to identify the smoothing step to edit.
+The interval from `from` to `to` defines the part of the source variable range that should be changed. `from_value` and `to_value` can be used to force the curve values at the interval boundaries. `control_positions` and `control_values` add additional points that the edited curve should follow inside the interval.

 ## Author